 The strapping actor, who plays a modern superhero in Deadpool 2, takes us back to the old country

-Deadpool 2 hits theaters next week, and besides a fresh batch of witty quips by the spandex-covered antihero (Ryan Reynolds), fans of the farcical superhero franchise can expect a cast of new sidekicks—including Shatterstar played by British-born, L.A.-raised actor Lewis Tan.
+Deadpool 2 is out, and besides a fresh batch of witty quips by the spandex-covered antihero (Ryan Reynolds), fans of the farcical superhero franchise have received a cast of new sidekicks—including Shatterstar played by British-born, L.A.-raised actor Lewis Tan.

 While Shatterstar may be new to theatergoing audiences, like most Marvel characters, he comes with a long and winding backstory.
 Originally a member of X-Force, an offshoot of the X-Men, Shatterstar’s physical characteristics include carrying a futuristic sword and having an insane body.
 But he is perhaps best known for his personal life; by some accounts, Shatterstar is both bisexual and polyamorous.

 Regardless of his orientation, Shatterstar’s defining characteristic is his swordsmanship, a skill that Tan has practiced in his role on Into the Badlands.
 Where Shatterstar is a swordsman uniquely suited to 2018, Tan’s role as Gaius Chau on the AMC period drama took to the distant past.
 To realize the show’s medieval landscape, based on the 16th-century novel by Chinese author Wu Cheng’ En, shooting took place in the hills of Ireland.
 Here’s where Tan hung out in Dublin when he wasn’t practicing his sword-fighting techniques.